joanalawer/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float: Script prints a number with two decimal places, followed by a new line.
 The number will be stored in the environment variable NUM.

+100-decimal_to_hexadecimal: Script converts a number from base 10 to base 16.
+The number in base 10 is stored in the environment variable DECIMAL.
+The script should display the number in base 16, followed by a new line.

+101-rot13: Script encodes and decodes text using the rot13 encryption.
+Assume ASCII.

+102-odd: Script prints every other line from the input, starting with the first line.

+103-water_and_stir: Script adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+WATER is in base water.
+STIR is in base stir.
+The result should be in base bestchol.